KarnbirKhera/CUDA-Vector-Addition/README.md

 >Note in the section before, I isolate the vector add kernel into their read and write variants isolated.
 After looking back now with the experience I have reading Nsight compute, I can see that even the orginial vector add kernel was hinting that the write hit rate was a 100% using the lts__t_sector_op_write_hit_rate.pct metric, meaning we did not need to isolate those variants.
 None the less, the process itself was very fun even if it might have been not been needed.

-The reason why I believe the hit rate of write is always a 100% is because no matter what case we hit, whether that be coalesced or uncoalesced access, the write action is always performed.
+The reason why I believe the hit rate of write is always a 100% is because no matter what case we hit, whether that be coalesced or uncoalesced access, the L2 will always allocate a sector locally on a write.
 This means once the kernel sends the write request and it reaches the L2 cache, the write always has a way to reach the required DRAM sector.